DavidKJones/A06_WordNet/src/readme.txt

  *  Describe concisely the data structure(s) you used to store the
  *  information in synsets.txt.
 Why did you make this choice?
  *****************************************************************************/
+We used two symbol tables for synsets.txt.
+One is for looking up a noun based on a number and the other is vice versa with a number if found based on the noun.
+It was important to be able go from noun to an integer so that we can find the distance from one noun to another.
+And it was also important to go the other way so you can check whether or not a noun existed in the symbol table fast.

 /******************************************************************************
  *  Describe concisely the data structure(s) you used to store the
  *  information in hypernyms.txt.
 Why did you make this choice?
  *****************************************************************************/
+We used a Digraph because the synsets we directional and we needed a way to connect sysnsets together.

 /******************************************************************************